InfiAgent/InfiAgent.github.io/index.markdown

             <!-- <img src="static/images/leaderboard.jpeg"> -->

-            For closed-form questions, we have following metrics:
+            For closed-form questions, we have defined the following metrics:

 Proportional Accuracy by Subquestions (PASQ):
 $$